 Destination guide

-Myrtle Beach is the most popular group golf destination in the US.
+Myrtle Beach is the most popular group golf destination in the US — and the cheapest of the big ones, at $500–$1,200 per person for a 3-night, 3-round trip as of 2026.
 It has more courses than any other market — over 80 within the Grand Strand — a wide pricing range, and strong lodging infrastructure for groups of 4 to 16.
 That variety is both the best and the hardest thing about planning a Myrtle Beach golf trip.

 Having 80+ courses available sounds like an advantage until you start planning.
 Without a budget filter and a sense of the group's course preferences, the shortlist never narrows.
 Groups end up going back and forth on courses that sound good in the abstract without anyone doing the actual comparison work.